forcedotcom/cli/releasenotes/sf/README.md

 --------------------------------------------
 These changes are in the Salesforce CLI release candidate.
 We plan to include these changes in next week's official release.
 This list isn't final and is subject to change.

+* FIX: We no longer display `Unexpected end of JSON input` when you run `org list` and one of your org authorization files is corrupt.
+We now display information for all orgs whose authorization files are fine, and a warning about the org that has the corrupt auth file.
+You can then delete the corrupt file and reauthorize the org.
+(GitHub issue [#2066](https://github.com/forcedotcom/cli/issues/2066), sfdx-core PR [#869](https://github.com/forcedotcom/sfdx-core/pull/869))

+* FIX: We now provide a better error message if your `.forceignore` file includes only one of the two source files for MetadataWithContent metadata types and you try to deploy or retrieve the type.
+For example, the `MyClass` Apex class consist of two source files: `MyClass.cls` and `MyClass.cls-meta.xml`.
+If you want to ignore the `MyClass` Apex class, you must list both these files (or use an asterisk) in your `.forceignore` file.
+(GitHub issue [#2237](https://github.com/forcedotcom/cli/issues/2237), source-deploy-retrieve PR [#1020](https://github.com/forcedotcom/source-deploy-retrieve/pull/1020))

+* FIX: Source tracking now correctly handles metadata type names that contain special characters, such as parentheses.
+(GitHub issue [#2212](https://github.com/forcedotcom/cli/issues/2212), source-tracking PR [#421](https://github.com/forcedotcom/source-tracking/pull/421))

 ## 1.84.4 (June 28, 2023) [stable]

 ANNOUNCEMENTS: